riccardoluongo/serverwebui/README.md

 ## Dependencies
 Make sure you have the following dependencies installed before trying to use this project!
-If you plan to install using the auto install script, you may skip the installation of these.
+If you plan to install using the auto install script, you may skip the installation of these (fastfetch must still be installed manually).

 Packages:
 ```